Investing in Dutch AI

 Organize "AI Demo Days" between hubs.
 Instead of each hub having its own pitch events, create a rotating Dutch AI Showcase where the best startups from Amsterdam, Eindhoven, Delft, and Groningen demonstrate their technology to an audience of investors, corporates, and international partners.
 This increases visibility and creates a national AI brand.

-From Underdog to Champion
+From underdog to champion

 The Netherlands has all the ingredients to become a European AI leader.
 The talent density is there, the infrastructure is there, and the collaborative culture is there.
 What is missing is a coordinated strategy to connect and strengthen these elements.
-The Stockholm model shows that a small ecosystem with targeted investments and deep specialization can produce world leaders.
+The Stockholm model shows that a small ecosystem with targeted investments and deep specialization can produce global players.
 The Netherlands can do the same, but in its own way: not one hub, but a network of specialized hubs that reinforce each other.

 Max Pinas